 1. What is the current number of DEA registrants?

 - A. Under 250,000

 - B. 780,000

 - C. 1, 100,000

-- D. Over 1,700,000
+- D. Over 1,800,000

-- 2. As an individual practitioner, how many associates in my practice can I authorize to use my registration number to prescribe controlled substances.
+- 2. As an individual practitioner, how many associates in my practice can I authorize to use my registration number to prescribe controlled substances. - A. NoneB.
+OneC.
+Up to threeD.
+Up to five

-- A. None

-- B. One

-- C. Up to three

-- D. Up to five

 3. Is a DEA practitioner registration always for a three year period?

-A. Yes

-B. No
+A. YesB.
+No

 4. Is a DEA registration number publically available?

-A. Yes

-B. No
+A. YesB.
+No U.S. Drug Enforcement Administration Diversion Control Division

-- 5. What should I do to prevent my DEA registration from being used for diversion? - A. Lock up my prescription pads. - B. Limit my prescribing to the amount I believe is currently medically necessary. - C. Check my state's prescription monitoring program. - D. All of the above.
+- 5. What should I do to prevent my DEA registration from being used for diversion? - A. Lock up my prescription pads.
+B. Limit my prescribing to the amount I believe is currently medically necessary.
+C. Check my state's prescription monitoring program.
+D. All of the above - D. All of the above.

-Thank you for your time and attention!
+Thank you for your time and attention !